Best GPU for Core i5-14600K in 2025: our top picks tested

 - Overkill for non-4K gaming needs

 Were you on the hunt for the best GPU for i5-14600K but want a card from Team Green?
 The RTX 4080 won’t disappoint.
-We can say this with surety, as in our RTX 4080 review, it had great results in gaming and other tasks.
+We can say this with certainty, as in our RTX 4080 review, it had great results in gaming and other tasks.
 For starters, this GPU has 9,728 CUDA cores, a base clock of 2.21 GHz, and a boost clock of 2.51 GHz.
 What this means is that it’s packing enough firepower to handle anything you throw at it with a smile on its face.

 It also features 16 GB of GDDR6X memory with a 256-bit memory interface width.
 This means you should have enough VRAM to play around with and adjust the in-game settings as you please.
 The 256-bit memory interface should also enable smooth data transfer, improving overall performance.